-No one is exactly sure of the origins behind the idea of Christmas in July origin, but what is for sure is that the magic of Christmas lives on in many adults’ hearts and the urge to recreate past Christmastimes.
+No one is exactly sure of the origins behind the idea of Christmas in July, but what is sure, is that the magic of Christmas lives on in many adults’ hearts and the urge to recreate past Christmastimes.

 And thereby lies the problem.

 Many of those originally from the northern hemisphere, feel that Christmas in December, in the middle of summer just hasn’t got the “Christmassy vibe“.

 That longing for the magical feeling of Christmas is so strong for some, that it has resulted in what we know as, Christmas in July.

-However, this theory doesn’t explain why some northern hemisphere countries, the United States, for example, celebrate Christmas in July.
+However, this theory doesn’t explain why some northern hemisphere countries, the United States, for example, celebrate this phenomenon.

 What Date is Christmas in July?

-In the age of consumerism, retailers have quickly caught on to the drawcard of Christmas in July and, particularly in the northern hemisphere, special Xmas in July-themed specials, sales, and shopping events have emerged.
+In the age of consumerism, retailers have quickly caught on to the drawcard of the idea of Christmas in July and, particularly in the northern climes, special themed specials, sales, and shopping events have emerged.

-So to answer the question, there really is no set date for Christmas in July other than to say it can be anytime in the month of July.
+So to answer the question, there really is no set date other than to say it can be anytime in the month of July.